© 2023 Qualitetch Ltd. Site by i3MEDIA

-To compliment our manufacturing services for thin gauge components, we have also introduced an EDM wire erosion facility within our business to further add to our processing capabilities for our customers.
+To compliment our manufacturing services for thick gauge components that cannot be photo etched, we have also introduced an EDM wire erosion service at our facility to further add to our processing capabilities for our customers needs.
+This process can be used for most metal and most thicknesses of material.

 Whilst chemical etching is an accurate method of manufacture, occasionally specified tolerances are smaller than the process capabilities and we may need to look at alternative processes such as wire erosion.
 Extensive research and development has allowed us to develop a cost effective method of manufacturing thin gauge metal components using EDM wire erosion, giving the benefit of a square edge and improved dimensional accuracy.
 It also allows the processing of the few metals whose chemical composition makes them unsuitable for photo etching.